Skip to main content

 • “Runs great and has been very enjoyable.”

-• “There may be a memory leak; the game runs great until the third or so run, then it starts to stutter a little bit, then it gets worse until I reset the game.”
+• “There may be a memory leak; the game runs well initially but starts to stutter after the third run, worsening until the game is reset.”

-• “After all the options had vanished, the next time you reroll the red orb shop, the game freezes and no longer responds, forcing you to restart the stage.”
+• “After all the options vanished, the next time you reroll the red orb shop, the game freezes and no longer responds, requiring a stage restart.”

 • “The game looks good and is overall fun, but I wasn't able to play the sewers correctly.
-Eventually, the game freezes and you can't kill enemies; everything freezes and you can only move around.
-I had to reset the game multiple times to see if it was an overheat issue, but it always freezes, especially in the boss room.”
+Eventually, the game freezes, you can't kill enemies, everything freezes, and you can only move around.
+I had to reset the game multiple times to see if it was an overheating issue, but it always freezes, especially in the boss room.”

 • humor